Roger Mason Jr.: NBA

 Mason was selected with the 31st overall pick by the Chicago Bulls in the 2002 NBA draft after his junior year.
 On August 12, 2002, he signed a multi-year deal with the Bulls.

 On December 15, 2003, he was traded to the Toronto Raptors for Rick Brunson.
 On December 16, 2004, he was waived by the Raptors.

 In September 2006, he signed a one-year deal with the Washington Wizards.
 In September 2007, he re-signed with the Wizards on a one-year deal.
 His role significantly expanded during the season when Gilbert Arenas and Antonio Daniels were injured.
 He responded by putting up the best numbers in his NBA career.

 On July 11, 2008, Mason was signed to the San Antonio Spurs for a two-year $7.3 million contract.
 On Christmas Day 2008, he made a buzzer-beating three-point shot to beat the Phoenix Suns.
 Mason would finish the season with career highs in points, rebounds, and assists per game and it was also his only time to play all 82 games of a season.

 On August 10, 2010, Mason signed a contract with the New York Knicks.

 On December 9, 2011, Mason signed a one-year veteran minimum contract with the Washington Wizards.
 On April 16, 2012, Mason was waived by the Wizards to create a roster spot for Morris Almond.

 On August 3, 2012, Mason signed a contract with the New Orleans Hornets.

 On September 27, 2013, Mason signed with the Miami Heat.

 On February 20, 2014, Mason was traded to the Sacramento Kings in exchange for a future conditional 2015 second-round pick.
 He was later waived the same day.
-Thus, Mason Jr.'s final NBA game was when he was still a member of the Miami Heat.
-As his final game was on January 26, 2014 in a 113 - 101 win over the San Antonio Spurs in which he recorded 3 points in 4 and half minutes of playing time.